 Faulty Oxygen Sensor

-The oxygen sensor plays a key role in the car’s emission control system.
+The oxygen sensor plays a crucial role in the car’s emission control system.
 It monitors the amount of oxygen in the exhaust and adjusts the air/fuel mixture accordingly.
 When the oxygen sensor is faulty, it can cause the check engine light to come on.

 A faulty oxygen sensor can also cause your car to run poorly and damage the catalytic converter.
 So it’s important to get it fixed as soon as possible.